Effective: May 17, 2018

 Temple University collects two types of information from users.

-- Information anonymously collected upon a user’s visit to Temple University websites.
+1. Information anonymously collected upon a user’s visit to Temple University websites.

 Anonymously Collected Information

-When you view pages on our sites, the web server automatically collects certain technical information from your computer or device and about your connection (see list below).
-Temple University uses this information solely for internal purposes, such as to see what pages are most frequently visited as well as what applications and functions are utilized in order to improve our sites and application support.
+When you view pages on university sites, the web server automatically collects certain technical information from your computer or device and about your connection (see list below).
+Temple University uses this information solely for internal purposes, such as to see what pages are most frequently visited as well as what applications and functions are utilized to improve our sites and application support.
 Additionally, Temple University uses Google’s Universal Analytics, a web metrics service, to collect information automatically upon a user’s visit.
 For more information regarding Universal Analytics, see Google’s privacy policy.

-- The domain name from which you visit our site
+• The domain name from which you visit our site

-- Aggregate information on pages visited
+• Aggregate information on pages visited

-- The referring website
+• The referring website

-- The date and time of visit
+• The date and time of visit

-- The duration of visit
+• The duration of visit

-- Your browser type
+• Your browser types

-- Your screen resolution
+• Your screen resolution

-- Aggregate information collected by Google Analytics
+• Aggregate information collected by Google Analytics

-- Application access through TUportal and utilization
+• Application access through TUportal and utilization

-Continued use of our website indicates consent to the collection, use and disclosure of this information as described in this notice.
 Some technical information is retained in aggregate for up to 26 months.

 Temple University is a multinational organization and has legitimate business needs for processing personal information identified within this privacy statement.
 The university owns no services that collect, store and process information within the China territory.
-Before we provide your personal information outside the territory of China, we will meet the applicable requirements of laws and regulations of China on crossborder transfer of personal information and will require affiliates to protect your personal information at the levels not lower than those required by applicable laws and regulations of China.
+Before we provide your personal information outside the territory of China, we will meet the applicable requirements of laws and regulations of China on cross-border transfer of personal information and will require affiliates to protect your personal information at the levels not lower than those required by applicable laws and regulations of China.

 Information Provided by the User